OWASP/owasp-mastg/Document/0x06j-Testing-Resiliency-Against-Reverse-Engineering.md

 #### Remediation

 Before we describe the usable identifiers, let's quickly discuss how they can be used for binding.
-There are 3 methods which allow for device binding in iOS:
+There are three methods which allow for device binding in iOS:

 - You can use `[[UIDevice currentDevice] identifierForVendor]` (in Objective-C) or `UIDevice.current.identifierForVendor?.uuidString` (in swift3) and `UIDevice.currentDevice().identifierForVendor?.UUIDString` (in swift2).
 Which might change upon reinstalling the application when no other applications from the same vendor are installed.
 - You can store something in the keychain to identify the application its instance.
 One needs to make sure that this data is not backed up by using `kSecAttrAccessibleWhenPasscodeSetThisDeviceOnly` (if you want to secure it and properly enforce having a passcode or touch-id) or by using `kSecAttrAccessibleAfterFirstUnlockThisDeviceOnly`, or `kSecAttrAccessibleWhenUnlockedThisDeviceOnly`.